 3. Market Potential and Growth Dynamics of Litigation Funding in Germany

 While litigation funding has been an established asset class in the United States and Australia for years, the German market is still in an early stage of development.
+From a structural perspective, this is typical of markets where legal, regulatory, and cultural adoption curves lag behind financial innovation.
 Nevertheless, an increasingly attractive environment is emerging – both for investors and for eligible claimants seeking external financing to pursue legal claims.

 Demand is growing steadily.
 More and more companies, as well as private individuals, recognize the strategic benefit of financing economically risky or cost-intensive proceedings off balance sheet.
 And it is no longer limited to large-scale cases – mid-sized legal disputes are also increasingly coming into focus.